Sourav13x/Employee-Promotion-Prediction/README.md

     * At the end of the program, based on various factors such as training performance, an employee gets the promotion

--Used Logistic Regression of Machine Learning.
+- Used Logistic Regression of Machine Learning.
 Performed various machine learning concepts like Exploratory analysis, feature scaling, resampling along with Descriptive Statistics.
 - Used Python Libraries Draw Pie chat, Box plot, Heat map, Bar plot and build a predictive system to predict promotion scenario of employee.